stanlygomes/ComplianceBot/Vijay/safety-and-security-policy.md

 ## Conclusion

 By adhering to the guidelines outlined in this Safety and Security Policy, employees play a crucial role in maintaining a safe and secure work environment for themselves and their colleagues.
-Our asset management company is committed to upholding the highest standards of safety and security, and we rely on the cooperation and vigilance of all employees to achieve this goal.
+Wolfgang is committed to upholding the highest standards of safety and security, and we rely on the cooperation and vigilance of all employees to achieve this goal.